shakebugs/shake-docs/docs/flutter/setup.md

 ```

 ## Initialize
-To start shake you need to enable desired invocation methods,
-and then call `Shake.start()`.
+To start Shake, enable desired invocation methods and then call `Shake.start()` like in the example below.

 ```dart title="lib/main.dart"
 //highlight-next-line